PR packages include press release writing, distribution via segmented media lists and news agencies, media monitoring and reporting processes.

-A press release typically consists of four parts: a headline, a lead paragraph, second and third paragraphs, and a final paragraph containing background information.
+The press release structure is straight forward.
+It typically consists of four parts: a headline, a lead paragraph, second and third paragraphs, and a final paragraph containing background information.

 For a press release to stand out among the countless emails that a journalist or editor receives every day, the key message should be communicated through a compelling headline, and reinforced in a lead paragraph.
 A good lead paragraph will also answer the ‘5W1H’ questions, when applicable.
 If an editor chooses only to publish the lead paragraph, the text should contain all primary information.

 The second and third paragraphs should include more detailed information, such as the purpose of an event, the number of expected participants, etc. If journalists or editors want more information, they should be able to find it in these two paragraphs.

 If a press release is sent out prior to an event with a view to attracting participants and members of the press, an invitation message should be communicated in the third paragraph.
 The date, time and venue of the event, along with additional contact information, should be placed in a small, separate box at the end of the press release.